 Grants are usually only available for specified projects

-- For example, investment in capital equipment and job creation, researching and developing a new product or process, or training programmes.
+- For example, investment in capital equipment, researching and developing a new product or process, or training programmes.

 - The normal, organic process of company development does not usually qualify.
-However, there may be support for small and medium-sized enterprises that will accelerate investment and job creation.
+However, there may be support to help your business invest and create jobs.

 You must have a clear project plan